Software Integration

 Advantages of Top-Down

 The biggest advantage is that this lets us integrate our system in the same we want to design our system: from the high-level to the low-level.
-This means we are able to make desicions about the high-level classes early before we integrate low-level classes, allowing us to ensure our high-level design is effective and flexible.
+This means we are able to make decisions about the high-level classes early before we integrate low-level classes, allowing us to ensure our high-level design is effective and flexible.

 You may think writing up all these mocks is time-consuming.
 In truth however, with practice it can be a pretty quick process.
 In fact, most likely even if you were testing without a mock, you would still need to build the objects you are testing with during the test setup.
 Arguably, these mocks make it easier, as you aren’t working with a real class.
 And in actuality, we are better off testing with mocks anyway, especially during unit testing.
 We will discuss the reasons why in the next unit (Mockito Unit Testing).